gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-pulling-vertices.md

-If we wanted to handle more data than that we'd need to pick some texture size that fits our data, and spread the data across multiple rows possibly padding last row to make a rectangle.
+If we wanted to handle more data than that we'd need to pick some texture size that fits our data, and spread the data across multiple rows possibly padding the last row to make a rectangle.

 Another thing we're doing here is using 2 textures, one for positions, one for texture coordinates.